pudly/schmopera-hugo/content/articles/tara-erraught-my-job-is-to-tell-a-story.md

 ---
-title: "Tara Erraught: "My job is to tell a story.""
+title: "Tara Erraught: &quot;My job is to tell a story.&quot;"
 ---

 ## Why do you sing professionally?